loughrc/JohnDeereData/README.md

 ### Summary:

 - Collected data relating to the pricing of John Deere tractors on the second hand market for model training
-- Trained a Random Forest Regressor to predict the cost of tractors based on a number of features
+- Trained an AdaBoost regressor to predict the cost of tractors based on a number of features
 - More data is to be collected in order to make more accurate predictions: this is still a work in progress
 - Future plans include data manipulation and model tuning to increase accuracy once more data is collected, as well as a more comprehensive exploration using MySQL and data visualisation in Tableau.